Q&A: VAT registration

 You cannot do this.
 HMRC will not allow you to artificially separate your business to avoid registering for VAT.

-All sales are included to calculate whether you have reached the registration threshold, whether these are made in the UK or not.
+All sales are included when calculating whether you have reached the registration threshold.
+This is regardless of whether the sales are made in the UK or not.

 Written with expert input from Kate Fisher of CJ Fisher & Co.